kpreid/3dp-3-axis-coil/README.md

 9. Solder the wire pairs to the jacks.

     I used TRS ('stereo') 3.5mm jacks and wired the coils to the tip and ring contacts.
 This pinout is appropriate if you are expecting to connect to a balanced microphone input, and will also work with an unbalanced TS cable.
 If you might be using a TRS stereo plug or similar, it would be more appropriate to wire to tip and sleeve.
+10. Press on the cover.
+If it is not a snug fit, glue it or wrap tape (add a comfy grip!) around the entire box.

 ## License